skyhanullee/330-final-project/README.md

    <br>
    - Authentication and Authorization
    - 2 sets of CRUD routes
+      - Users:
+         - POST - signup and create new users
+         - POST - signin
+         - POST - change password
+         - GET - get users
+      - Blog Posts:
          - GET - get blog posts
          - POST - create new blog post
          - PUT - update blog posts
    - Text search, aggregations, and lookups
       - Search for blog posts using mongoose
    - Tests for all the CRUD routes